How to Make a Work Schedule (+ Work Schedule Templates)

 The Bi-Weekly Work Schedule Template gives you the option to schedule both the employees’ work days and shifts on a bi-weekly basis.

-• How many times they were scheduled to work the First, Second, Third, or Split shift (if applicable)
+• How many times they were scheduled to work the First, Second, Third, or Split shift (if applicable).

 In case your employees work different split shifts, work overtime, or have specific requests regarding their schedules, you can clarify this below each employee row.

-Who is it for?
+Who is the Bi-Weekly Work Schedule Template for?

-Bi-Weekly Work Schedule
+Biweekly Work Schedule Template

 ⬇️ Download the classic Bi-Weekly Work Schedule Template in Excel